 Q: How can I get booked as a featured performer?

 A: If you’re a singer-songwriter who’d like to perform at Inside Lands, introduce yourself in person at our next event.
 Most shows are singer/songwriters performing in the round.
 I lean toward San Francisco Bay Area acoustic acts that don’t need a PA.
 But I love being introduced to new music, especially if you play indie folk, chamber pop, or Americana rock.
-Check out past performers to get an idea of what I tend to present.

 I’m Drew Pearce, a singer-songwriter who loves hearing live music in listening rooms.
 As a former performer, I have great memories of places like the Owl & Monkey Cafe where small groups of people would gather to give their full attention to the music.
 When that venue closed, I kept looking for places that had the same kind of listening room vibe.